Wanda Green Ravine Park

-The Wanda's Green Ravine Park (Polish: Park Zielony Jar Wandy) is an urban park in Kraków, Poland, located in the district of Wzgórza Krzesławickie.
+The Wanda Green Ravine Park (Polish: Park Zielony Jar Wandy) is an urban park in Kraków, Poland, located in the district of Wzgórza Krzesławickie.

 Characteristics

-The park is located in the district of Wzgórza Krzesławickie, in a ravine between neighbours of Na Stoku to the west, and Na Wzgórzach to the east.
+The park is located in the district of Wzgórza Krzesławickie, in a ravine between neighbourhoods of Na Stoku to the west, and Na Wzgórzach to the east.
 It has the total area of 5.5 ha.
 It was developed in place of an undeveloped ravine.
 The park includes the Krzesławice Woods, a small forested area.

 The park amenities include a multifunctional sports court, children's play area, and a theatre shell.